madgik/VisualisationFramework/README.md

 ![Visualisation_Framework_Architecture](https://github.com/madgik/VisualisationFramework/blob/master/visualisation_framework_arch.png)

+Detailed Documentation for each application and how can exploited can be found at: https://support.d4science.org/projects/aginfraplus_wiki/wiki/D43_-_Open_Science_Visualisation_Technologies

 ## License
 All Components of the Visualisation Framework are licensed under the EUPL V1.1 license.
 For more information visit: https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12